Skip to content

 • any space designed for safeguarding or confidential conversations.

-In addition, the actual placement of CCTV cameras can violate privacy.
+Additionally, the actual placement of CCTV cameras can violate privacy.
 For example, a business can likely justify placing a CCTV camera on the ceiling of an open-plan office but not using the webcam within each computer monitor.
-In the same way, a camera on the kitchen roof may be fine, but one hidden at waist level on the kitchen counter could well be a violation of privacy.
+Similarly, a camera on the kitchen roof may be acceptable, but one hidden at waist level on the kitchen counter could be a significant privacy violation.

-The GDPR and ICO require a good reason for CCTV camera placement and usage, and the most common reasons are crime prevention and staff protection.
-So, for example, placing cameras in a room with valuable stock and the company safe or any area where staff interact with the general public is usually fine.
+In general, CCTV camera placement and usage should reflect the lawful purposes for which you are using CCTV, such as for crime prevention and staff protection.
+For example, placing cameras in a room with valuable stock and the company safe, or in any area where staff interact with the general public, is usually acceptable.

 Front page of publication